Marimbay/novenom/README.md

    - Check internet connection
    - Ensure you have enough free disk space
    - Try running with sudo if permission issues occur

+3. If PyTorch installation fails:
+   - Make sure you're using the correct command for Raspberry Pi
+   - Try installing with sudo if you get permission errors
+   - Check your Python version (should be 3.7 or newer)

 ## License
 MIT License